 The trip to the hospital is perhaps the most anticipated event in a waiting family’s adoption journey.
 And once you are there, you will also find it to be one of the most intense and emotional experiences yet.
 As the prospective parent(s), you will be overwhelmed with joy and excitement, but also may face some underlying anxieties as you await your baby.
 You may worry about how you will be treated by the hospital staff, or about how the birth mother might feel after giving birth.

 If you are adopting a newborn from the hospital, it can be very helpful to discuss a hospital plan with the expectant parents and an adoption professional prior to the delivery day.
-Together, you can discuss your wishes as well as hear and understand those of the expectant mother.
+Together, you can discuss your wishes as well as understand those of the expectant mother.
 From who will hold the baby first, to who will be in the delivery room, the details will be outlined in an adoption hospital plan.
 Ultimately, this is the expectant mother’s birthing plan – but by establishing an open and trusting relationship with her from the beginning, you may find yourself intimately involved with the pregnancy, labor, and birth.

 Having this discussion before the baby’s birth can help ease any anxieties you may be experiencing, as well as better prepare you (mentally, emotionally, and physically) for this day.
 By planning ahead, you can also put more time and energy into what is most important: welcoming your baby into this world.

 To help you navigate the hospital experience, Adoptions With Love has put together some tips for hopeful families adopting a newborn from the hospital.
 These are designed to help you prepare for the trip the hospital, the labor and delivery day, as well as this stage of the adoption process.
 Most notably, they will help you make the most of your time in the hospital with your baby’s birth mother.